 (I paid for these tours myself, this is not a sponsored post)

 My friend Kathrin and I went on a trip to Dublin and before we even started planning, I attacked her with my new hobby: vegan food tours!
 That was the only thing I put on the must-do-list.
 And she wanted to go to the Guinness Storehouse – the big tourist attraction in Dublin!
 Did you know Guinness have changed their recipes a while ago and now all their beer is vegan?
 Go to Barnivore for more detailed information.
 So we tried several of their different beers.
 That was a lot of fun and the crisps were perfect!
-So I kind of ended up with two vegan tours.
+That way I kind of ended up with two vegan tours!

 THE VEGAN FOOD TOUR

 I highly recommend taking a closer look at veganinireland.com before your trip- not when you come back home like I did.
 There’s so much interesting information and so much to do!
 Like vegan tea time at a fancy hotel or cooking classes.
 They can actually plan your whole trip if you like.